samsiljee/MS_sonification/NEB_competition_description.md

 Mass spectrometry is a complex technique to understand, and the audio in this project clearly presents several important concepts in mass spectrometery in a dramatically different way to ordinary text.
 The soundscape allows us to experience the clear differentiation between the MS1 and MS2 spectra, issues with dynamic range, noise and artifact, peak width of the peptides as they elute from the liquid chromatography, cycle-time, and acquisition methods.
 This will be a very useful resource for people wanting to learn the fundamental principles of mass spectrometry.
+While science can seem daunting to those not in the field, I find that this project has opened up many interesting converstaions with friends and family members, many of which wouldn't usually engage with science.
+I have found that this music prompts discussions with others on important current challenges in science; dealing with complexity, scale, and making sense of large datasets.

 ### Will you continue this project in the future and if so, what are the next steps?
 (900 characters)